wecreatesolutions/postmark-inbound/README.md

 ### Examples

-Let's say we want to convert the Postmark inbound json string into a message class that we can use in our application.
+Let's say we want to convert the Postmark inbound json string into a message object that we can use in our application.

 ```php
 $message = \WeCreateSolutions\PostmarkInbound\Message::fromPostmarkJson($postmarkJson);
 ```

-The message class will contain convenient getters to all values that represent the mail message.
+The message object will contain convenient getters to all values that represent the mail message.

 #### Headers